FlightControl-Master/MOOSE/docs/README.md

 ## MOOSE Functional Classes

+MOOSE Functional Classes provide various functions that are useful in mission design.

 * [SPAWN](Documentation/Spawn.html): Spawn new groups (and units) during mission execution.

 * [ESCORT](Moose Training/Documentation/Escort.html): Makes groups consisting of helicopters, airplanes, ground troops or ships within a mission joining your flight.
 You can control these groups through the ratio menu during your flight.
 Available commands are around: Navigation, Position Hold, Reporting (Target Detection), Attacking, Assisted Attacks, ROE, Evasion, Mission Execution and more ...